ExtendJ/ExtendJ/README.md

 Some useful scripts for ExtendJ development can be found at [the JJScripts repository][2].

+###Coding Style

+*Note: The source code of ExtendJ does not fully follow this style guide yet.
+We are in a conversion process to get the code consistent, but it takes a lot of work.*

+For the most part, JastAdd code should follow [Google's Java Style Guide][3].
+JastAdd code should use a 100 character maximum line width, two-space indentation, as in the linked style guide.
+Line breaking rules are also generally the same.

+Some things to note about JastAdd code:

+* Don't let synthesized and inherited attributes share the same name.
+That is a sure way to cause unexpected behaviour.
+* The `refine` constructs can cause lines to be very long, so it's a good idea to consistently always insert a line break after aspect name part of a refinement.
+* If you have a long equation, prefer to add a line break after the first equals sign.

 ###Debugging

 If ExtendJ should generate faulty bytecode there are a number of different